 Preheat the oven to 375 F (190 C).
+Line a 9-inch pie plate with your favorite pie crust.
+(I like my GF pie crust).
 Prebake the crust for 20 minutes.
 When the crust is finished, remove it from the oven and reduce the temperature to 350 F (180 C).

 Slowly bring the filling to a simmer, stirring gently.
 Reduce heat and continue to simmer for 1 minute.
 After 1 minute it will have started to thicken.
 Pour the lemon filling into the pre-baked pie crust.